macius702/gielda_dyzurowa_ICP/Readme.md

 ```

 After running this command in the Docker terminal, you can copy the output and paste it into the host's terminal to execute it.

+# TODO
+- [ ] is router async - I mean no need to specifically guard the common data operations
+- [ ] @Query("canisterId") canisterId: String into headers